xapian/xapian-docsprint/glossary.rst

 **Information Retrieval (IR)**
  Information Retrieval is the "science of search".
 It's the name used to refer to the study of search and related topics in academia.

+**Language Modelling**
+ A family of weighting schemes based on modelling the frequency at which words occur.
+Xapian 1.3 adds supports for the Unigram Language Model.

 **MSet (Match Set)**
  The Match Set (MSet) is a ranked list of documents resulting from a query.